 “You interviewed with two department heads and a partner,” Gail said, “which is our in-house rule before a new hire, and they all liked you.”

 Hannah had liked the two department heads.
 The partner, Mr. MacKenzie Knightley, had been charm-free, to put it charitably.
 Still, he’d been civil, and when he’d asked if she had any questions, Hannah had the sense he’d answer with absolute honesty.

 The guy had also been good-looking, in a six-foot- four, dark-haired, blue-eyed way that did not matter in the least.

 “I’m glad they were favorably impressed,” Hannah said as Grace finished her mac and cheese.

 “Unfortunately for you, we also had a little excitement in the office today.
 The chief associate in our domestic relations department came down with persistent light-headedness.
 She went to her obstetrician just to make sure all was well with her pregnancy and was summarily sent home and put on complete bed rest.”

 “I’m sorry to hear that.”
 Not domestic relations.
 If there were a merciful God, Hannah would never again set foot in the same courtroom with a family law case.
 Never.

+“An offer is good.”
+An offer would become an absolute necessity in about one-and-a-half house payments.
 Grace was disappearing her hot dog with as much dispatch as she’d scarfed up her mac and cheese.